 A number of new, proposed management actions for the Gore Mountain Intensive Use Area were described in the April 2018 Unit Management Plan Amendment & Final Generic Environmental Impact developed by ORDA.
 ORDA issued a SEQRA findings statement on May 7, 2018.
 On May 10, 2018, the APA Board determined that the proposed new management actions would conform to the Management and Use Guidelines for Intensive Use Areas provided by the APSLMP.
-The April 2018 Unit Management Plan will be finally approved upon issuance of a SEQRA findings statement and adoption of the amendment by DEC's Commissioner.
+The April 2018 Unit Management Plan was approved upon issuance of a SEQRA findings statement and adoption of the amendment by DEC's Commissioner in July of 2018.